 With numerous seasoned staff in place, the confidence of a rich history, a truly rare array of relationships and considerable interest in the pews, Mennonites are well positioned to step up our efforts.
 Perhaps the challenge now is to learn from some of the best work being done, engage genuinely with the doubters among us, get more people stepping boldly into the messiness of relationships, and be prepared to follow the unpredictable paths to action that relationships yield.

 The challenge may also include expanding our theology to better allow us to walk and grieve with people when, despite our efforts, society’s actions do not match the stated optimism of the documents we hold up.

-Hereditary chief George Kingfisher, left, and Mennonite landowner Ray Funk chat during a scene from the documentary film, Reserve 107, about land rights in Saskatchewan.
+Hereditary chief George Kingfisher, left, and Mennonite landowner Ray Funk chat during a scene in the documentary film, Reserve 107, about land rights in Saskatchewan.
 (Photo by Brad Leitch)

-Fish is smoked over an open fire during an aski (Cree translation for ‘land’) learning tour.
-(Photo by Lyndsay Mollins Koene)
+Fish is smoked over an open fire during an Aski (Cree translation for 'land') learning tour.
+(Photo courtesy of Lyndsay Mollins Koene)